 Isolation and Quarantine Support

 The isolation and quarantine support (IQS) program has been the first of its kind implemented in the Central Valley.
 The premise is that if individuals are positive or are given a health officer order to quarantine because they have been exposed, they should be able to do so without fearing the loss of a paycheck or missed utility bill or rent payment.
 To date, nearly 900 households have benefited from the IQS program.
-This program was developed in conjunction with the Fresno County Department of Public Health, in order to ensure transparency and accountability, the documentation is subject to monthly auditing.
+This program was developed in conjunction with the Fresno County Department of Public Health,, Iin order to ensure transparency and accountability, the documentation is subject to monthly auditing.
 These payments assisted residents in meeting their needs; aid dispensed was mostly utilized to pay their rent or mortgage, utility and water assistance, food, among others as shown in figure 3.
 From September 2020 to February 2021, CEP has provided a grand total of $1,123,742.57 to 899 local individuals.
 This process has been a testament to the way that CHWs can provide immediate, relevant help for those that need it in a way that fits within institutional rigor.

 Case study